Isaac Kashdan: Organizer, arbiter, writer

 Kashdan was awarded the Grandmaster title in 1954, and the International Arbiter title in 1960.
 Kashdan captained the American Olympiad team for Leipzig 1960 to a silver medal finish.
 Brady praised Kashdan's contribution: "Possibly the most valuable member was a non-player, Isaac Kashdan.
 As team captain, he brought to our players an incomparable knowledge not only of the complications of international team chess, but also of the zest and confidence of the Thirties that had seen him front and center in an unbroken succession of American victories."

 In 1933, Kashdan, in partnership with Horowitz, founded Chess Review, a magazine that was purchased by the United States Chess Federation in 1969.
 He edited the tournament book for the 1966 Piatigorsky Cup tournament.

 Kashdan was the longtime editor of the Los Angeles Times chess column, from 1955 until 1982, when he suffered a disabling stroke.

 In his role as an arbiter, he directed many chess tournaments, including the two Piatigorsky Cup tournaments of 1963 (at Los Angeles) and 1966 (at Santa Monica).
 Kashdan also helped to organize the series of Lone Pine tournaments in the 1970s, which were sponsored by Louis Statham.
 Kashdan was later involved in administration in the United States Chess Federation, serving as a vice-president.

 Style and assessment

 Denker and Parr write that Kashdan was a powerful tactician, but that his real strength was in the endgame, and that he was very strong with the two bishops.
 However, Grandmaster Denker also pointed out that "the slightest touch of rigidity" occasionally crept into Kashdan's play, as he sometimes resorted to artificial maneuvers to obtain the two bishops.
 Lack of top-class practice after the mid-1930s, due to economic imperatives, led to Kashdan's gradual slide from the elite.

 Family

 One of Kashdan's children had serious health problems, and the family moved to California in the 1940s, because of its better climate.

-His only surviving son, Richard Kashdan, is an attorney living in San Francisco (as of 2010).
-Richard is known in hacker and phreak circles by his handle "Mark Bernay".
-Under his nickname, he maintains an archive of "phone trips"; recordings documenting travels around the United States, during the 1960s and early 1970s, with the purpose of exploring local telephone switching networks.
-Richard keeps up with chess news, and is interested in the game, although he does not play competitively.
+The hacker and phreak "Mark Bernay", whose real name is Richard Kashdan, is speculated to be his son.